-Do you have a seriously exciting, disruptive idea?
+Do you have a seriously exciting and disruptive idea?
 We hope so and certainly don't intend to dampen your enthusiasm.
 However, it can also pay to think about how your new business can be seriously sensible too.

 Adopting a methodical approach behind the scenes will ensure you're blazing a trail on firm foundations.
 Consider the following sensible steps and you'll stand a better chance of not just making a big splash but sticking around for a while too: